-For LUSAS version: 18.0 For software product(s): LUSAS Civil & Structural or LUSAS Bridge.
-With product option(s): Steel Frame Design Note: This example exceeds the limits of the LUSAS Teaching and Training Version.
+For LUSAS version: 19.0

+For software product(s): LUSAS Civil & Structural or LUSAS Bridge.

+With product option(s): Steel Frame Design

 Description

 This example concentrates on the design of steel members of a 3D frame in accordance with EN 1993-1-1:2005+A1:2014.
 Values for Nationally Determined Parameters (NDPs) are taken from the UK National Annex.